Ayub-Begimkulov/retransition/README.md

 ### Custom move class

-You could pass you own move class, if you don't don't to use a generated one.
+You could pass your move class if you don't want to use a generated one.
 Just pass a `moveClass` prop.

 <!-- prettier-ignore -->
 ```jsx